Josh Cavallo: Personal life

 He came out as gay in October 2021.
 At the time, there were no other openly gay male footballers playing professional top-flight football.
 He said in a statement, "I hope that in sharing who I am, I can show others who identify as LGBTQ+ that they are welcome in the football community".
 Cavallo said he had "never smiled so much in my life" and had "the best night's sleep" after his announcement.
 He was fully and explicitly supported by Adelaide United management and fellow players.
-The announcement was widely reported in the international press, and Cavallo received messages of support from many football players, including Gerard Piqué, Marcus Rashford, Antoine Griezmann, Jordan Henderson, Gary Lineker, and Lionel Messi, as well as fans, strangers, and celebrities such as Lil Nas X and Ellen DeGeneres.
+The announcement was widely reported in the international press, and Cavallo received messages of support from many football players, including Gerard Piqué, Marcus Rashford, Antoine Griezmann, Jordan Henderson, Gary Lineker, and Zlatan Ibrahimović, as well as fans, strangers, and celebrities such as Lil Nas X and Ellen DeGeneres.

 Cavallo was the first high-profile player to come out during their career since English footballer Justin Fashanu made a similar announcement in 1990.
 Fashanu faced widespread homophobia after the announcement.
 (Note: Fashanu committed suicide eight years later, after fleeing to England following charges being laid in the U.S. that he sexually assaulted a 17-year-old boy, which he denied, saying that the sex had been consensual.)
 In May 2022 English footballer Jake Daniels came out, aged 17, becoming the UK's only male professional footballer to be publicly out at the time, and the first since Fashanu.
 He cited Cavallo among those who had helped him to come out.

 In March 2024, Cavallo proposed to his partner Leighton Morrell on the pitch at Coopers Stadium, Adelaide United's home ground.
 He posted three photos on Instagram, one of which showed Morrell wearing an engagement ring, and thanked his club for their support and encouragement to live his life authentically.